ibm-cloud-docs/databases-for-enterprisedb/howto-migration-oracle.md

 ### Migrate your exported converted schema into your EnterpriseDB formation
 Export and deploy the converted schema from migration portal to your provisioned {{site.data.keyword.databases-for-enterprisedb}} formation.

-1. Select the `Migrate to...` button to begin the migratiton process.
+1. Select the `Migrate to...` button to begin the migration process.

     ![Begin migration](images/emp-migrate-to.png)